Atholl Monson Forbes, 20th Lord Forbes1

 Consanguinity Index=0.01%

-He was given the name of Montagu Charles Francis Bertie at birth.2 He was styled as Lord Norreys between 1884 and 1919.2 In 1896 his name was legally changed to Montagu Charles Francis Towneley-Bertie.1 He gained the rank of Captain in the service of the 3rd Reserve Battalion, Princess Charlotte of Wales Berkshire Regiment.2 He gained the rank of Captain in the service of the 3rd Battalion, Berkshire Regiment.1 He fought in the Boer War between 1899 and 1902, with the Imperial Yeomanry.1 He held the office of Justice of the Peace (J.P.) for Oxfordshire.2 He held the office of Deputy Lieutenant (D.L.) of Berkshire.2 He held the office of Justice of the Peace (J.P.) for Berkshire.2 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).2
+He was given the name of Montagu Charles Francis Bertie at birth.2 He was styled as Lord Norreys between 1884 and 1919.2 In 1896 his name was legally changed to Montagu Charles Francis Towneley-Bertie.1 He gained the rank of Captain in the 3rd Reserve Battalion, Princess Charlotte of Wales Berkshire Regiment.2 He gained the rank of Captain in the 3rd Battalion, Berkshire Regiment.1 He fought in the Boer War between 1899 and 1902, with the Imperial Yeomanry.1 He held the office of Justice of the Peace (J.P.) for Oxfordshire.2 He held the office of Deputy Lieutenant (D.L.) of Berkshire.2 He held the office of Justice of the Peace (J.P.) for Berkshire.2 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)2

 Children of Montagu Charles Francis Towneley-Bertie, Lord Norreys and Hon.
 Rose Riversdale Glyn